 Air hardening clay is a wonderful craft material.
-It’s easy to use both for kids and adults, no special equipment is needed.
+It’s easy to use for kids and adults, no special equipment is needed.

-I’ve tried several recipes and they are just amazing!
+I’ve tried several recipes, and they are just amazing!
 They’re so simple to make, the ingredients are inexpensive.
 I bet you already have the components in your kitchen.

-Since I’ve been all into air drying clay lately, I’ve decided to research, and share the best (in my opinion) recipes I could find online.
-I tested some of them and others are on my to-do list for next year (or maybe this one).
+Since I’ve been all into air drying clay lately, I’ve decided to research and share the best (in my opinion) recipes I could find online.
+I tested some of them, and others are on my to-do list for next year (or maybe this one).

-Let’s see, how can you make homemade air dry clay!
+Let’s see how you can make homemade air dry clay!

 DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS, MEANING I GET A COMMISSION IF YOU DECIDE TO MAKE A PURCHASE THROUGH MY LINKS, AT NO COST TO YOU.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

-HOW TO MAKE AIR DRY CLAY
+HOW TO MAKE AIR-DRY CLAY